Notification section (cookies)

 You will see the right bar for content settings (section and buttons), fonts, background, display:

-Section Settings
+Section settings

 Position